 6. Calton Hill

-Calton Hill is your spot to get pictures some wonderful pictures of the Edinburgh skyline.
+Calton Hill is your spot to snap some wonderful pictures of the Edinburgh skyline.

 SEE ALSO: